 Michael Johanson’s music reflects a deep interest in bringing together materials drawn from a wide range of styles and approaches, all filtered through a distinctly personal voice.
-His compositions have been performed at various concerts and festivals throughout the United States and abroad by distinguished soloists and ensembles.
+His work is informed by an abiding interest in timbral and coloristic possibilities, a wide-ranging harmonic palette, an interest in extended instrumental techniques, and the occasional integration of elements found in jazz.
+Johanson’s compositions have been performed at various concerts and festivals throughout the United States and abroad by distinguished soloists and ensembles.

-Mr. Johanson holds degrees in composition from the Eastman School of Music and Indiana University.
-Formerly on the faculties of Indiana State University, Williams College, and Stetson University, he is currently Assistant Professor of Composition and Music Theory at Lewis and Clark College in Portland, Oregon.
+Formerly on the faculties of Indiana State University, Williams College, and Stetson University, he is Associate Professor of Composition and Music Theory at Lewis and Clark College in Portland, Oregon.
 He serves as Artistic Director of Friends of Rain, Lewis & Clark’s faculty contemporary music ensemble.